 Assessment data is used to inform decision making and planning.
-The SENDCo attends reviews for pupils at SEN support and at our open evenings, parents have an opportunity to talk to the SENDCo.
+The SENDCo attends reviews for students at SEND support and at our open evenings, parent/carers have an opportunity to talk to the SENDCo.

 Identification strategies that can be adopted are: